cvetaevvitaliy/DHT22/README.md

 other source files.
 You can take a look at the [examples](#examples--how-you-can-help) to see how that can be done.

+### Timer setup
+This library requires a 16bit timer to be configured such that its counting frequency is **1MHz**.
+All measurements inside the library are relative to that and rely on that calibration.

+Example:
+ - timer_clock = 8MHz
+ - timer_prescaler = timer_clock / 1MHz = 8

+Now that you know the timer prescaler you need to make sure that the timer prescaler register has a value 1 less that that.

+Example:
+ - timer_prescaler = 8 => TIMx_PSC = 7

 ## Requirements
 For building you need: